walkonwayvs/pft-qa-reports/reports/2026-07-06-prerequisite-blocking.md

 ## 8. Evidence

-Attached screenshots (public, read-only task records): (a) jjj task detail / "About" view showing no dependency field; (b) jjj lifecycle timeline showing the offered→accepted gap; (c) zoz task "About" stating the wallet prerequisite; (d) zoz lifecycle timeline.
-Plus the Discord announcement link for this task.
+Screenshots embedded above (public, read-only task records): jjj task detail showing no dependency field; jjj and zoz lifecycle timelines; zoz task "About" stating the wallet prerequisite.
+Plus the Discord announcement link submitted with this task.
 All data drawn solely from the public Task Node interface.